 The salsa does get better with time, like a lot of tomato recipes do (ie. chili).
 If you have time to make it ahead and let it sit in the fridge overnight, do.
 If not, do not worry, it will still be delish!

-Having Mexican food for dinner is one of our favorites at the Mom’s Dinner house!
+Having Mexican food for dinner is one of our favorites at Mom’s Dinner!
 Here are a couple of my recipes that are on heavy rotation here:

 Restaurant Style Salsa

 - Food Processor or Blender

 - ⅓ cup white onion, sliced and rinsed under cool water (can also use red onion)